Hardchik/Satellite-Control-System/README.md

 # Kalam-2022-GCS
-This repository contains codes for CanSat'22 Project by NASA where we build a satellite that was launched from Virginia Tech, Blacksburg, US.
-This repo contains a GUI (Software directory) that is capable of plotting real-time data which it receives from the Satellite during lauch at the Ground Control Station (GCS).
+This repository contains codes for International Space Challenge'22 Project where we build a satellite.
+This repo contains a GUI (Software directory) that is capable of plotting real-time data which it receives from the Satellite during launch at the Ground Control Station (GCS).
 Moreover, Arduino codes for the Embedded Systems are present in Electronics directory.<br>
 ## Software Department
-Software Technology Used: Qt Creator for Open Source v5.9.9 <br>
+Software Technology Used: Qt Creator for Open Source v6.0.1 <br>
 Language: C/C++ <br>
 Created by: Hardik Chhabra <br>
 OS: Windows, MacOS